 Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
-Note: this counter of previous versions of BIND 9.
-Note.
-In counter is provided mainly for backward interest in practice.
+Note: this counter is provided mainly for backward interest in practice.

 QryFailure compatibility with the previous versions.
 Normally a more fine-grained counters such as AuthQryRej and